ainsleyCrawford/Mathematics/README.md

 *Table 1: A visual aid to deduce the relationship between triangular and hexagonal numbers with respect to n.*

 Thus, to modify the triangular-number while loop into a hexagonal-number while loop, the condition was edited by replacing `n` with `(n*2)-1`, which gave the following: `while (i <= (n*2)-1) { hexagon += i; i++; }`.
+## User Interface
+Upon opening the application the user is welcomed and presented with the exhaustive list of functions:

+    Console.WriteLine("Welcome, user!
+Type the number which corresponds to the function you would like to use:");
+Each number represents a case in a switch statement that calls a particular function via its class.
+For instance, to case to call the triangular numbers method, `TriangularLoop()`, in the triangular numbers class, `Triangular_Numbers`, is the following: `case 3: Triangular_Numbers.TriangularLoop();`.

+To make each function interactive, the user is invited to input an argument to pass in.
+This has been achieved in each method using the TryParse method which reads an integer from the console.
+This argument is verified as the condition for an if statement which returns the message "Invalid Input" for invalid inputs.
+The code block below presents the general structure used to filter user input for each function:

+    if (Int32.TryParse(Console.ReadLine(), out input))
+      {...}
+    else {Console.WriteLine("Invalid input");}